-From 1987 to 1997 different small scale Jatropha projects where funded in Mali by German Technical Assistance (GTZ) and United Nations Development Programme (UNDP).
+From 1987 to 1997 different small scale Jatropha projects where funded in Mali by German Technical Assistance (GTZ) and the United Nations Development Programme (UNDP).

 These projects try to combat poverty in Mali in different ways.
 With around 70% of the population living below the poverty threshold (UNDP 2000), Mali counts as one of the poorest countries in the world.
-Major problems to be addressed are low productivity in the traditional agricultural and livestock sector, high population growth and a low literacy level.
-Also problematic in Mali is the substantial rural-to-urban migration, a very small export amount and dependence on world market prices for export commodities and key imported goods such as fossil fuels (GTZ Mali 2006).
+Major problems include desertification, low productivity in the traditional agricultural and livestock sectors, high population growth and a low literacy level.
+Also problematic in Mali is the substantial rural-to-urban migration, a very small export sector, and dependence on world market prices for export commodities and key imported goods such as fossil fuels (GTZ Mali 2006).